Professor

 Doctoral Researcher

-Soile is a doctoral researcher with a background in biomedicine, with a focus on genetics and molecular bioscience.
+Soile has a background in biomedicine, with a focus on genetics and molecular bioscience.
 Her research interests include the role of epigenetics in prenatal, infant, and early childhood development.
-Her PhD focuses on placental mechanisms that may mediate the effects of maternal exposures on child development.
+Her PhD work focuses on placental mechanisms that may mediate the effects of maternal exposures on child development.

 soile.hytti(a)helsinki.fi,